bridgesplit/docs/docs/concepts/protocol-concepts/collateral-accounts.md

 sidebar_position: 3
 ---
 # Collateral Accounts
 Collateral Accounts represent another significant difference between the Bridgesplit Protocol and other lending protocols.
-Unlike pool-based models where collateral is pooled and rehypothecated, collateral is deposited to a loan-specific, programatically-controlled Collateral Account for the duration of the loan.
-Collateral on Bridgesplit is not rehypothecated and remains non-transferrable for the duration of the loan.
+Unlike pool-based models where collateral is pooled and rehypothecated, collateral is deposited to a loan-specific, programmatically-controlled Collateral Account for the duration of the loan.
+Collateral on Bridgesplit is not rehypothecated and remains non-transferable for the duration of the loan.
 This approach offers two key benefits.

 ## Collateral Eligibility
 The absence of collateral segregation on other lending protocols limits the diversity of eligible collateral.